rse/vingester/guide/configuration.md

 - **Headless / Video / Frame Rate**:<br/>
   The Frames Per Second (FPS) for both capturing and sending the Web Contents.
 Use `24` for Cinema, `25` for PAL, `29.97` for NTSC, `30` for Standard or even `60` for 2x Standard.
+Use `0` for an audio-only stream.

 - **Headless / Video / Adaptive**:<br/>
   Enable or disable the NDI-Tally-based FPS adaption, i.e., the FPS